nipafx/nipafx.dev/content/talks/java-x.md

 repo: java-x-demo
 ---

-Java 25 will be the next release with long-term support and a lot has happened since the last one:
+Java 25 is the next release with long-term support and a lot has happened since the last one:

 * from unnamed patterns and flexible constructors to module imports
 * from the foreign-function and memory API to stream gatherers and the class-file API